Assistant Professor of Practice

 M.F.A.
 Interdisciplinary Studio, University of California, Los Angeles, 2011

 Meleko Mokgosi is an artist who works within an interdisciplinary framework to create large-scale project-based installations.
-By working across history painting, cinematic tropes, psychoanalysis, and post-colonial theory, his practice interrogates narrative tropes and the fundamental models for the inscription and transmission of history along side established European notions of representation in order to address questions of nationhood, anti-colonial sentiments, and the perception of historicized events.
+By working across history painting, cinematic tropes, psychoanalysis, and post-colonial theory, his practice interrogates narrative tropes and the fundamental models for the inscription and transmission of history alongside established European notions of representation in order to address questions of nationhood, anti-colonial sentiments, and the perception of historicized events.
 His artwork has been exhibited nationally and internationally at venues including the Botswana National Gallery, The Hudson Valley Center for Contemporary Art Museum, The Studio Museum in Harlem, the Armand Hammer Museum of Art and Culture Center, Yerba Buena Center for the Arts, and the Lyon Museum of Contemporary Art.
-Mokgosi is also Faculty Fellow in Residence at 2nd street.
+Mokgosi is also Faculty Fellow-in-Residence at Second Street.

 In April 2015, Professor Meleko Mokgosi and The School, Jack Shainman Gallery curator Darby English discussed Mokgosi's practice and works currently on view at The School, Jack Shainman Gallery's Kinderhook, NY location.